 A Legacy wide Storage System is being introduced which will specifically store Crafting Materials.

 Along with this new gearing system comes a couple of major changes to PvP.

 Bolster will now take you to the highest gear rating.
 This means, in PvP (Regular Warzones at least), vertical stat progression is more or less meaningless.

 Only Tacticals, Set Bonuses and Amplifiers will impact PvP.

-- Unranked Warzons can award Tacticals and Set Bonus Items but no the highest tier of gear.
+- Unranked Warzones can award Tacticals and Set Bonus Items but not the highest tier of gear.

-- Ranked Arenas award items all items including the highest tier of gear.
+- Ranked Arenas award all items including the highest tier of gear.

 I will keep this updated when I can.